jw2249a/2017-bayes-audit/2017-code/README.md

 The top-level directory might be named something like ``./elections/CO-2017-general-election``.
 The contents of that directory might look as follows.
+Here PCBID1 etc. would be the identifiers for paper ballot collections, perhaps as "DEN-A01".
+In addition, all of these files would likely have version labels that are date-time stamps, such as "-2017-11-08-10-14-23".

     1-election-specification
        11-general.csv